Narigo/scalajs-fun/README.md

 The first step to do less type casting is to make the `apply` method of the Driver cast itself to the correct types instead of having the user cast it.

+## Video 14 - Body Mass Index calculator built in Cycle.js

+During this video, we can see how to build a small application in Cycle.js that calculates a BMI.
+With a few range sliders (input fields of type range), we should get a calculated value.
+The first thing we do is to build structure of the resulting DOM tree.